SimpleBus/SimpleBus/domain_events.md

 internally recorded events.

 After a database transaction was completed successfully these events should be handled by the event bus.
-This is done by a specialized middleware, which should be added to the command bus *before* the middleware that is responsible for handling the transaction.
+This is done by a specialized middleware, which should be appended to the command bus *before* the middleware that is responsible for handling the transaction.

 ```php